Pig in a dream lying contentedly in warm earth among wildflowers and wheat

 Ask yourself: “Is there a primal, untameable part of me — one that doesn’t want to be ‘domesticated’?
 How do I treat it: do I hide it, ignore it, or allow it to emerge sometimes?”

 Astrological note: A wild boar evokes Mars or Pluto in the 1st house, or Uranus transiting through the Ascendant.
-Aries and Scorpio with a powerful Mars-Pluto recognize in this image their own uncivilized, primal strength.
+Aries and Scorpios with a powerful Mars-Pluto recognize in this image their own uncivilized, primal strength.
 If Mars is now conjunct your Ascendant — an encounter with your natural force is unavoidable.

 A pig in dreams is always an invitation to make peace with the physical.
 With instinct.
 With that hunger — physical, emotional, spiritual — that needs no justification.
 Our culture has long declared many kinds of appetite “unclean.”
 But dreams know better: there are no wrong desires, only unacknowledged ones.
+And no one can dissolve that not-knowing for you — only your own quiet recognizing of yourself within your needs.